-The Ely Centre Welfare and Advice service established over 7 years ago is one of the most important approaches we use to improve the immediate difficulties and obstacles many victims and survivors are experiencing.
+The Ely Centre Welfare and Advice service was established over 10 years ago and is one of the most important approaches we use to improve the immediate difficulties and obstacles many victims and survivors are experiencing.

-When an individual experiences bereavement, loss and the effects of troubles related trauma, it can be difficult to engage in counselling if there are immediate financial or other concerns.
+When an individual experiences bereavement, loss and is living with the physical /psychological effects of troubles related trauma, it can be difficult to engage in counselling if there are immediate financial or other concerns.

 Aims of the Ely Centres Welfare Service

-- To provide free, impartial, confidential advice and information by a trained and experienced adviser who has knowledge and experience of the effects of grief & trauma on an individual.
+- To provide free, impartial, confidential advice and information by a trained and experienced adviser who has knowledge and experience of the welfare and benefits process and policy and the effects of grief & trauma on an individual.

 - To identify social policy issues which may affect our client group and lobby for change.

-Provision of information, advice & assistance on all welfare advice issues including:
+Information, Advice & Assistance on all welfare advice issues including:

 Social Policy work